ArnuldOnData/rshiny/Hello World/Flask/README.md

  - Installing "Flask" in the virtual environment
  - Running the python program using Flask

+**NOTE**: I use https://en.wikipedia.org/wiki/Arch_Linux .
+If you use some other OS then you need to search a bit for how you can do the same on your OS.

  # Creating a virtual environment

- I don't like to pollute systemwide installation of Python.
-Unless there is a package I am gonna use everyday (**iPython** e.g.), for general day-to-day stuff, I like to keep the systemwide Python untouched.
-When we want to play with a lot of stuff, we break and re-install lot of stuff and virtual environments are great for such kind of work.
+ I don't like to pollute the systemwide installation of Python.
+Unless there is a package I am gonna use every day (**iPython** e.g.), for general day-to-day stuff, I like to keep the systemwide Python untouched.
+When we want to play with a lot of stuff, we break and re-install a lot of stuff and virtual environments are great for such kind of work.
 Sure it takes more space but it keeps your Python installation and your OS clean.

- As of Python 3.5, **venv** is the recommended tool for creatin virtual environments.
-These three tools are needed, you can install them using your package manager: Python, venv and pip.
+ As of Python 3.5, **venv** is the recommended tool for creating virtual environments.
+These three tools are needed, you can install them using your package manager: Python, venv, and pip.
 Then open a terminal or X-terminal and do this:

  `Python -m venv flask-hello`